akashcsd/empathy-map-for-banking-system/README.md

 # empathy-map-for-banking-system
-Empathy map for Discovery phase for Health management system
+Empathy map for Discovery phase for Discovery phase for Payment banking system